Kanax01/Simple-Bash-Port-Scanner/README.md

 <p></p>

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You Can Make txt Files That Contain Ports That You Can Choose To Scan,
+You Can Make txt Files That Contain Ports That You Can Choose To Scan
-See Example CustomPorts.txt To See How To Make Your Own Or Just Use Mine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 <img src="kanax01.png">